 If your forms have a disconnection in them, chances of your visitors converting may be low.
-By understanding the mechanics behind building forms, you can use this knowledge to create forms that highly converts and intelligently segment your database for nurturing future relationships.
+By understanding the mechanics behind building forms, you can use this knowledge to create forms that highly convert and intelligently segment your database for nurturing future relationships.

 Beginner's Guide to Pardot